Stranger Than Fiction

 From the publisher

-A legendary editor’s survey of the twentieth-century novel and how it shaped the form for years to come
+A legendary editor's reckoning with the twentieth-century novel and the urgent messages it sends.

 'A masterclass in masterpieces' SUNDAY TELEGRAPH